The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Observations and data reduction

 \subsection{Building a source catalogue}

-To increase our sensitivity for source detection we average all 6\,cm images together, as a simple weighted average where each image was weighted by its sensitivity, given in Table \ref{table:obslist}, to the power of $-2$. \footnote{We note that the images were averaged together without accounting for differences in respective synthesised beams.
+To increase our sensitivity for source detection we average all 6\,cm images together, as a simple weighted average where each image was weighted by its RMS noise given in Table \ref{table:obslist}, to the power of $-2$. \footnote{We note that the images were averaged together without accounting for differences in respective synthesised beams.
 This should however only have a minor effect on finding the source positions to within $\pm$1\,mas.
-However, for size measurements accounting for the effect of different beam shapes is important, as discussed in e.g. Sec. \ref{sect:variability}, and all sizes and flux densities in this work are measured from the single-epoch images.} By such averaging, we obtain the deepest maps yet (off-source RMS noise $\sigma=4.3\,\mu$Jy/beam) of the two nuclei.
+We note that all sizes and flux densities in this work are measured from the single-epoch images.} By such averaging, we obtain the deepest maps yet (off-source RMS noise $\sigma=4.3\,\mu$Jy/beam) of the two nuclei.
 The central parts of these two stacked images are presented in Fig. \ref{fig:stacked}.

 To produce a source catalogue we apply the source finding software PyBDSM version 1.8.6 \citep{mohan2015} on the stacked image, with a threshold of six times the (stacked) image RMS noise, resulting in a catalogue of 75 sources at 6\,cm.
 Similarly, we stacked the 18\,cm and 3.6\,cm images (stacked sensitivities of 5 and 10$\mu$Jy/beam respectively) and detected 22 additional sources seen only at 18\,cm (no new additions were found in the 3.6\,cm images). \footnote{We note that 15 sources were only detected at 6\,cm, but care should be taken when comparing frequencies given the different sensitivities.
-In particular, the spectral indices of the sources (affected by e.g. no, little or severe free-free absorption) combined with differences in luminosity may explain the differences in numbers at different frequencies.} The total catalogue hence contains 97 sources and is presented in Table \ref{table:sourcelist}.
-We note that three additional sources were detected in OH-maser emission only, i.e. no continuum, as briefly discussed in Appendix \ref{sect:ohmasers}.
-The maser channels in the data were however excluded when making the FITS images attached to this paper.
+In particular, the spectral indices of the sources (affected by for example no, little or severe free-free absorption) combined with differences in luminosity may explain the differences in numbers at different frequencies.} The total catalogue hence contains 97 sources and is presented in Tables \ref{table:east} and \ref{table:west}.
+We note that three additional sources were detected in OH-maser emission only, that is no continuum, as briefly discussed in Appendix \ref{sect:ohmasers}.
+The maser channels in the data were however excluded when making the FITS images analysed in this paper.